owlbarn/tutorial/README.md

-# Owl Book V1
+# Owl Online Tutorial

-The main purpose of this book is for teaching how to use Owl software.
-The book also convers many useful numerical and system techniques in numerical computing.
-Furthermore, the book includes in-depth discussion on the lessons learnt by building a large and complex software system to enable scientific computing in OCaml.
+The main purpose of the online tutorial is for teaching how to use Owl software.
+The tutorial also convers many useful numerical and system techniques in numerical computing.
+Furthermore, the tutorial includes in-depth discussion on the lessons learnt by building a large and complex software system to enable scientific computing in OCaml.

 The tooling and template reuse those in [Real World OCaml](https://realworldocaml.org/) under original authors' permission, with minor modidications.